Please download and print these blank petition forms to gather signatures from your friends, family and colleagues etc.

 - 4th January 2018 | Briefing

 The NHS has suffered a lot of damage through decades of incremental privatisation.
 This is a collection of documents that demonstrate the historic and ongoing intent to privatise.
 Most of the documents here will be available elsewhere on the internet, but we make them available below for your convenience.

 MIRROR, MIRROR ON THE WALL

 How the Performance of the U.S. Health Care System Compares Internationally (PDF)It is common for politicians, right-wing think-tanks and other proponents of privatisation to paint marketisation of the NHS (and the introduction of 'Accountable Care Organisations' - the U.S. style health care model) as efficient, economical and therefore in the best interests of patients.
-Commonwealth Fund reports constantly show that the U.S. health care model is broadly one of the worst in the world.
-While at the same time, despite massive and deliberate underfunding, under staffing and structural changes to facilitate further privatisation, the NHS ranks as one of the best health care systems in the world, showing how harmful the free market is to public health provision.
+The Commonwealth Fund (a private U.S. foundation that reports on health systems using its own data as well as that of other international organisations) has repeatedly reported that the U.S. health care model is broadly one of the worst in the world.
+While at the same time, despite massive and deliberate underfunding, under staffing and structural changes to facilitate further privatisation, the NHS ranks as one of the best health care systems in the world, therefore showing how harmful the free market is to public health provision.
 When politicians use 'efficiency' as a rationale for privatisation, or for structural change that will lead to privatisation of public services, it's fundamentally wrong.

 From the 2017 report:KEY FINDINGS: The U.S. ranked last on performance overall, and ranked last or near last on the Access, Administrative Efficiency, Equity, and Health Care Outcomes domains.
 The top-ranked countries overall were the U.K., Australia, and the Netherlands.
 Based on a broad range of indicators, the U.S. health system is an outlier, spending far more but falling short of the performance achieved by other high-income countries.
 The results suggest the U.S. health care system should look at other countries' approaches if it wants to achieve an affordable high-performing health care system that serves all Americans.